Display XC Team Scores on ResulTV

 - ResulTV Port - Enter the port that you entered into the ResulTV Source.
 If you used our recommendation, enter 5891.

 - LIF File Name - Enter the full path of the LIF you want to use to display team scores.
-If you’re creating this output before the race starts, the file might not yet exists.
+If you’re creating this output before the race starts, the file might not yet exist.
 Most likely, your FinishLynx is set to save LIFs in this format ([3 digit event number]-[1 digit round number]-[2 digit heat number].lif).
 For example, event 4, round 1, heat 2 would read as 004-1-01.lif.

 - Split Number - 1 for split 1, 2 for split 2.
 Write “finish” for the finish. “finish” must be all lower case.